 Yet I shall have no pity of petty

-Poets, roll and set fire to lies –
+Poets, I shall set fire to lies –

 Thus the thunder rolled